Gimmick (professional wrestling): Midget

 Similarly to juggernauts, since its beginnings in the circus circuit, the professional wrestler's stereotype has been that of small, but powerful and strong like those of dwarves of Norse mythology.
 Various wrestlers have banked on the small size which has influenced their in-ring style and persona.

 Notable examples of these kind include the leprechaun Hornswoggle, El Torito and other various dwarfed versions of other various wrestlers.

 Educational

 Education is a rare gimmick in wrestling due to the fact that, most times, the wrestler is a former real-life student or scholar of a school, a college, a university, or a TAFE, who also worked as a cheerleader, a coach, a dean, a librarian, a teacher, or even a principal.
-Wrestlers who used this gimmick include NXT wrestlers, e.g. Alex Riley etc., Bobby "The Brain" Heenan, Sgt.
-Slaughter, Dean Douglas, Jonathan Coachman, Michelle McCool's "sexy teacher" character, The Miz's and Jack Swagger's "student" amateur background characters, Damien Sandow's "Intellectual Savior of the Unwashed Masses" character, and "The Librarian" Peter Avalon and his manager Leva Bates, and tag-teams The Steiner Brothers, The Spirit Squad, and most recently, Team Rhodes Scholars, American Alpha, and Chase University.
+Wrestlers who used this gimmick include NXT wrestlers, e.g. Alex Riley etc., Bobby "The Brain" Heenan, Dean Douglas, Jonathan Coachman, Michelle McCool's "sexy teacher" character, The Miz's and Jack Swagger's "student" amateur background characters, Damien Sandow's "Intellectual Savior of the Unwashed Masses" character, and "The Librarian" Peter Avalon and his manager Leva Bates, and tag-teams The Steiner Brothers, The Spirit Squad, and most recently, Team Rhodes Scholars, American Alpha, and Chase University.

+Disability

+Disability is rare gimmick in wrestling, as wrestlers in real-life will often face discrimination from other wrestlers, as well as the fans themselves.
+Despite this, it is usually depicted as a heroic gimmick.
+Zach Gowen usually competes with one leg, due to amputation on his left leg at the age of eight.
+Gregory Iron was diagnosed with cerebral palsy, which has left his right arm withered and with extremely limited range of motion.
+Eugene's character was based on a "mentally disabled boy".
+The film The Peanut Butter Falcon follows a young man with Down syndrome who escapes from an assisted living facility, in order to follow his dream of being a wrestler.

+Military

+Military characters are sometimes a villainous gimmick, but is quite rare due to the fact that, most times, the wrestler was formerly part of the real-life military.
+Wrestlers who use this gimmick include Sgt.
+Slaughter, and most recently, John Cena, after his acting debut of the film The Marine, and tag-teams The Shield, and The Authors of Pain.